AS-ai25/ML3-AmzonSales/README.md

-Certainly.
-Here is the requested README file in English, summarizing the project from the document, with all citation references removed.

----

-## 📄 README File: Sales Prediction Model for Amazon India Garment Sales
+##README File: Sales Prediction Model for Amazon India Garment Sales

 This project focused on developing a **Classification Prediction Model** to forecast whether a specific women's apparel product sold on the Amazon India platform would successfully sell (resulting in a "Shipped" status).

-### 🎯 Project Objectives
+###Project Objectives

 1.  **Sales Prediction:** Develop a machine learning model capable of predicting the **order status** ("Shipped" / "Pending").
 2.  **Business Insights Generation:** Analyze the data to derive conclusions about consumption patterns, seasonal trends, and the impact of product characteristics on sales success.